 The basis of according legitimacy to ethical instructions in secular orders is the consensus of the sages, the vote of the majority, etc.; this is why the principles of utility or justice cannot contain legitimacy to restrict the principle of the individual’s freedom and free will.
 Therefore, punitive and criminal measures cannot bear legitimacy.
 In the Islamic legal system, the basis of these rights is divine ownership and divinity.
 However, the basis of the humanist perspective in the Western modern era is not a negation of God but a negation of His divinity.

 Since God is the basis of human rights, humans’ freedom and liberty will be confined to the limits authorized by Him (Javadi Amoli 1384, P. 85).
 This idea does not signify the negation of society’s interests, the vote of the majority, or other sources of access to the principles of utility or equity.
-Rather, such gadgets should be heeded in order to discover divine heavenliness in religious ijtihād.
-However, no other authorities save God can lend legitimacy to it.
+Rather, one should heed such tools in order to discover divine heavenliness in religious ijtihād.
+However, no other authorities save God can lend the legitimacy of those rights.

-2-Due to the limitless wisdom of God, the rights laid down for humans have a philosophy behind it, and some of them can be discovered.
+2-Due to the limitless wisdom of God, the rights laid down for humans have a philosophy behind them, and some of them can be discovered.

-The divine rights and obligations based on the belief in unlimited divine wisdom and knowledge and His generous mercy to His creatures definitely have a firm expediency or philosophy.
-However, this matter does not mean that humans can get to know all these expediencies, given their limitations of time and place.
-Rather, humans can understand some facets of these interests with their limited and expanding knowledge.
+The divine rights and obligations based on the belief in unlimited divine wisdom and knowledge and His generous mercy to His creatures definitely have firm benefit or philosophy.
+However, this matter does not mean that humans can get to know all these benefits, given their limitations of time and place.
+Rather, humans can understand some facets of these benefits with their limited and expanding knowledge.
 In cases when people fail to perceive the expediencies and wisdom of some of these rights and obligations, this is not a reason substantiating that the commands are not based on wisdom.

-3-In Islamic teachings, each individual human being has elevated dignity, and God has bestowed on humans whatever feature a value corresponding to all other human beings.
+3-In Islamic teachings, each individual human being has elevated dignity, and God has bestowed on every mankind whatever feature he has a value corresponding to all other human beings.

 Attention to human dignity indicates the intrinsic value of human beings and the necessity of observing justice—in the sense of equal rights—among them, unless individuals have been eligible to receive greater rights in corresponding cases, in conformity with their specific features, or are being deprived of certain rights due to some behaviors.
 Obviously, being deprived of some rights does not necessitate the deprivation of other rights.

 In all Abrahamic religions, there is a teaching that murder or restoring an individual human being is equal to murdering or restoring to life all human beings.
 This fundamental view of the dignity of humankind is so strong that nothing can be taken as its equivalent (Javadi Amoli1384, P. 289).
 The basis for decision-making on the ethical nature of a given conduct in virtual space will be this outlook on human dignity.
 For this reason, none of the ethical instructions (such as protection of the dignity of the honor of individuals) can deny this principle.
-The fundamental principle in any form of ethics in virtual space finds meaning in light of this principle, and in the principles of free will, utility, the absence of loss, and justice.
+The fundamental principle in any form of ethics in virtual space finds meaning in light of this principle, and also in the principles of free will, utility, the absence of loss, and justice.

 Only God as the sustainer of humankind can specify deviation from this right.
 The restriction of human dignity is also possible with God’s command.
-For this reason, any restriction of rights in a matter will not deprive one of other rights.
+For this reason, any restriction of rights in a matter will not deprive one of the other rights.
 In this field, all human beings are equal.